BrunoArsioli/llama-optimus/README.md

 - You can **abort Trial** at any time, and still follow the best result/configuration achieved so far.

-**Notes:** llama-optimus ensures your system is warmed up before starting optimization, to avoid misleading cold-start results (i.e. cold-starts lead to larger tokens/s counts; This a source of confugion for the community, because cold-start results are usually reported as "I just found a new configuration which improved tokens/s in 20%", which is misleading).
+**Notes:** llama-optimus will try to ensure your system is warmed up before starting optimization, to avoid misleading cold-start results (i.e. cold-starts lead to larger tokens/s counts; This a source of confusion for the community, because cold-start results are usually reported as "found a new configuration which improved tokens/s in xx%", which is misleading when comparing cold-start vs. warmeedup numbers).

 ---